Arizona county quick to bat down election misinformation – KION546

 Election officials have had two years to hone their game.

-In 2020, Maricopa County landed in the national spotlight while certifying results amid false claims the election was stolen from former President Donald Trump.
+In 2020, Maricopa County landed in the national spotlight while certifying results amid false claims that the election was stolen from Trump.
 The following year, it underwent an “audit” pushed by Republicans in the state Senate, which ended with a report validating Biden’s win.

 “That was just a constant flow of misinformation that we became adept at responding to,” Gates said.
 “We began to understand the importance of responding to that misinformation.”

-This year, the county began holding press conferences months before the midterm election, and has held daily briefings since.
-It now has a team that can quickly respond to new or renewed claims of fraud or mismanagement.
+In May, county officials began talking publicly about what to expect in the upcoming midterm elections.
+They have held regular news conferences since early October, and since Election Day officials have briefings nearly every day.
+They also have a large public affairs team that can quickly respond to new or renewed claims of fraud or mismanagement.

 One persistent claim started when Lake, who is trailing Democrat Katie Hobbs by a percentage point with less than 200,000 votes left to count, accused the county of “slow-rolling” the count.